deta/cloud-docs/docs/faqs.md

 3. **Access Tokens**: Access tokens are used for authenticating the Deta CLI.
 Use cases: CI/CD, Gitpod, GitHub Actions.
 Information on Deta Access Tokens can be found [here](/docs/cli/auth#deta-access-tokens).
 If this key is leaked, your whole Deta account is compromised.

 These types of keys are not unique to Deta; all other cloud providers use some variant of them.

+### Can I delete a project?

+No, sorry but deleting projects is not available yet.